Gathered here are the questions people ask me most often. Have a question and don’t

 and scrapbooking, but that's the extent of my homemaker finesse.
 I'm a tomboy; I

-love gory horror movies, violent videogames, roller coasters, horses, knives, and
+love gory horror movies, violent videogames, roller coasters, horses, weapons, and

 other "guy things".
 (Except sports.
 I freaking hate sports).
 And yet I still love